-Effects on communities Besides th Besides the effects hate crimes have on individual victims, they also cause: distrust between groups disharmony among communities tension between communities and law enforcement agencies when incidents are not handled appropriately, thoroughly, or in a timely manner Peace officer reactions and witne investigat r's ability to work with and effectively communicate with the victims sses of a crime can dramatically affect the outcome of an ion.
-For this reason, it is critical that a peace officer recognize and ictims of a crime with respect and compassion.
-NOTE: Additional information about victimization, crisis reactions, and victim assistance strategies is contained in LD 4: Victimology / Crisis Intervention .
+Effects on communities

+Besides the effects hate crimes have on individual victims, they also cause:

+- distrust between groups

+- disharmony among communities

+- tension between communities and law enforcement agencies when incidents are not handled appropriately, thoroughly, or in a timely manner

+Peace officer reactions

+An officer's ability to work with and effectively communicate with the victims and witnesses of a crime can dramatically affect the outcome of an investigation.
+For this reason, it is critical that a peace officer recognize and treat all victims of a crime with respect and compassion.

+Additional information about victimization, crisis reactions, and victim assistance strategies is contained in LD 4: Victimology / Crisis Intervention.